Sphinx Virtuosi

 What if classical music reflected all of us?

 American Mirror doesn’t ask you to leave your identity at the door.
 It invites you to hear your own story in harmony with others.
-These works reflect the vibrancy of Black, Indigenous, and multicultural voices, not as exceptions, but as the sound of America itself.

 Want More Than Just the Music?